wilhelm-murdoch/chamber/README.md

     ghcr.io/wilhelm-murdoch/chamber:latest
 ```

 These will be picked up just before starting OpenResty and will be temporarily stored in `/etc/nginx/.htpasswd`.
+Restarting the container without these variables will restore this file to its default state.

 #### `location /rate-limit`